hakankarabacak/Cyber-Wizard-s-Handbook/README.md

 <h1 align="center">AWESOME NOTES</h1>

 #### This repository contains all of the resources, guidelines, tools that I use in my daily life and in my career.
 Sometimes, I like things and add them here.
 I believe that this repository reflects my career path because it shows what I have learned and how I improved.
 Thus, someday when I publish this, it can be a good resource for newbies who want to improve in this field.
 But the repository is private until that day.
-Have fun!

 ---